Mark Funkhouser: Free automobile

-Implementation of Funkhouser's campaign pledges of fiscal conservatism while cleaning up local government received national headlines early in his administration when Funkhouser announced his intention to accept a new leased Honda Civic Hybrid from a Northland auto dealer.
+Implementation of Funkhouser's campaign pledges of fiscal conservatism while cleaning up local government received national headlines early in his administration when Funkhouser announced his intention to reject the costly city-provided Lincoln Continental, with two attending security drivers, and accept a new leased Honda Civic Hybrid from a Northland auto dealer.
 The city's law department approved the offer, which would have been reported to the Missouri Ethics Commission.
 Funkhouser believed that by being transparent about the transaction, he could avoid any appearance of impropriety and save the city $160,000 a year by rejecting the city-owned car, with its attendant driver and police security detail.
-However, critics questioned the "gift."
+However, critics questioned the "gift".
 City Councilman John Sharp said "It sure doesn't pass the smell test...It's nice that the mayor is providing so much free publicity to a foreign auto company."
-Funkhouser eventually rejected the hybrid, choosing instead to drive his privately owned vehicle himself.
+Funkhouser never took possession of the car, choosing instead to drive his own.

 Minutemen controversy

-Funkhouser became embroiled in another controversy when it was discovered his appointed co-commissioner for the Parks and Recreation Board Frances Semler was a member of the Minuteman Civil Defense Corps.
+It was discovered his appointed co-commissioner for the Parks and Recreation Board Frances Semler was a member of the Minuteman Civil Defense Corps.
 Critics insisted that Semler resign the board or the Minutemen.
-This controversy attracted national attention, prompting two national civil rights organizations (La Raza and the NAACP) to withdraw their conventions from Kansas City in protest of Funkhouser's refusal to ask for Semler's resignation from an organization they call a "hate group."
+This controversy attracted national attention, prompting two national civil rights organizations (La Raza and the NAACP) to withdraw their conventions from Kansas City in protest of Funkhouser's refusal to ask for Semler's resignation from an organization they call a "hate group".

-Funkhouser's supporters say Funkhouser believes that "diversity" encompasses not only skin color but also opinion, and they point to another commissioner, Ajamu Webster, who founded the local National Black United Front (NBUF), an organization advocating reparations and separatist education for blacks.
-They note that the Southern Rights Coalition doesn't consider the Minutemen a "hate group."
+Funkhouser's supporters say he believes that "diversity" encompasses not only skin color but also opinion, and they point to another commissioner, Ajamu Webster, who founded the local National Black United Front (NBUF), an organization advocating reparations for blacks.
+They note that the Southern Rights Coalition doesn't consider the Minutemen a "hate group".
 They also claim Semler's personal views on immigration are not germane to her professional service as a parks commissioner.

 Gloria Squitiro

 An ongoing controversy during Funkhouser's term as mayor involved his wife's carrying out the normal duties of First Lady, a strictly volunteer position.
-Revered during the campaign for her honest newsletters, "Notes From the DoubleWide," upon his election, Funkhouser's wife, a small business owner and doula, took a desk near his office within City Hall, and brought that personal glimpse into his office.

-Funkhouser had stated that he and his wife were a "political team."
+Funkhouser had stated that he and his wife were a "political team".
 He asserts that it was squarely within his authority to have anyone on a volunteer basis, further citing that Squitiro was his advisor during the election.